 - Slow: The first disadvantage to mention is that it works quite slow in getting you the maximum height as you have to turn the screw a few times making the process slow.

 - Inappropriate: Its basic use comprises comparatively light-duty vehicles which makes it somewhat inappropriate for very heavy vehicles.

 Advantages of Hydraulic Floor Jack over Scissor Jack

 If you are not very excited after hearing the advantages of a scissor jack or annoyed about its negative points, it’s probably better for you to go for the hydraulic jack instead.
 Some of the advantages that the hydraulic floor jack has to offer you are:

-- Faster Speed: Speed is the biggest advantage the hydraulic jack has over scissor jack.
+- Faster Speed: Speed is the biggest advantage the hydraulic jack has over the scissor jack.
 With only a few pumps in the handle, A hydraulic jack can quickly be raised to the maximum height in a matter of seconds while the scissor jack takes up to 3 or 4 minutes to do the same.
 A similar speed advantage also applies to lower as well.

 - Higher Capacity: It tends to have a better capacity on average than scissor jacks.

-- Mobility: It also has the mobility advantage such as its casters which you can use to roll on the floor rather than striving against your back.
+- Mobility: It also has mobility advantages such as its casters which you can use to roll on the floor rather than striving against your back.

 Disadvantages of Hydraulic Jack

-- Large Size: Nevertheless, hydraulic jack also has some compromising features.
+- Large Size: Nevertheless, the hydraulic jack also has some compromising features.
 Perhaps, the biggest one is the size.
 Being larger than the scissor jack makes it a less ideal choice to keep in the trunk as an emergency tool.

-- Heavy Weight: Due to the heavyweight of around 50 pounds, carrying it could be a troublesome job.
+- Heavy Weight: Due to the heavyweight of around 50 pounds, carrying it could be troublesome.

-- Hydraulic Fluid Maintenance: It demands more maintenance than similar scissor jack due to its hydraulic fluid which is likely to leak at times.
-So it might feel messy, although scissor jack is nothing indifferent as it also has grease on the lead screw.
+- Hydraulic Fluid Maintenance: It demands more maintenance than a similar scissor jack due to its hydraulic fluid which is likely to leak at times.
+So it might feel messy, although the scissor jack is nothing indifferent as it also has grease on the lead screw.

 To conclude things up, we would rather simplify the points to ease your decision-making process of which floor jack to go for.